3devo/ChildbusBootloader/PROTOCOL.md

 everything else).

-The number of result bytes in the transfer indicates the number of result bytes, excluding the status, the number itself and the CRC.
+The number of result bytes in the transfer indicates the number of result bytes, excluding the the status, the number itself and the CRC.

 The master should either look at the length byte to know how much bytes to read, or it should make sure to read enough bytes so all possibly